 This theory of entrepreneurial development was propounded by B.F.
 Hauslin.

-He is of view that industrial entrepreneurial development is possible only that society, where social procedures are unstable, alternatives of employment to persons are widely available and the society which encourages personality development of enterprising persons.
+He is of the view that industrial entrepreneurial development is possible only that a society, where social procedures are unstable, alternatives of employment to persons are widely available, and a society that encourages the personality development of enterprising persons.

-He explained that the culturally marginal groups have special importance in encouraging economic development of any Nation, the reason being that the marginal individuals are more capable of Creative adjustments of the conditions of the circumstances and during the process of this adjustment they make efforts to bring about real innovation social behavior.
+He explained that culturally marginal groups have special importance in encouraging the economic development of any Nation, the reason being that marginal individuals are more capable of Creative adjustments to the conditions of the circumstances, and during the process of this adjustment, they make efforts to bring about real innovation social behavior.

 In addition, he also laid the stress of developing individual qualities for entrepreneurial development.

-So, the Entrepreneur is an ideal personality for The society.
+So, the Entrepreneur is an ideal personality for society.

 In addition, Kroken also explained that the success of the entrepreneur and his performance are influenced by the following 3 factors: